As we know, trees can provide extensive benefits to your property. In almost all cases, it’s best to keep a tree on your property if at all possible.

 Third: Inspect the tree’s trunk.
 Cracks or cavities can indicate that a tree is no longer structurally sound.
 Cavities don’t necessarily mean that a tree must be removed.
 They should, however, be examined for their extensiveness.
 Again, an arborist will know whether a cavity has become too large for the tree to sustain.
 Trunks also contain the most obvious clues to a dead, rotting, sick, or infested tree.
 Missing bark can be a clear indicator of any of these things; be sure the tree isn’t missing large pieces of bark.

 Fourth: The final way to identify an at-risk tree is a canopy inspection, which should be performed by a certified arborist.
 A canopy inspection can find the most dangerous and hard-to-spot dead branches on a tree.
 There may be no indication from the ground that a branch is dead or broken until long after the death or break occurs.
 A branch with dead leaves or missing bark is usually a clear indication that the branch is no longer being supported by the tree.
 Get it removed as soon as possible.

 If any of your trees show any of the signs listed above, it is very important to contact a professional arborists to come and to assess the tree further.
-When it comes to tree care, some jobs are too big and too dangerous and need professional expertise to maintain the overall health of the tree.
+When it comes to tree care, some jobs are too big and too dangerous.
+You will need professional expertise to maintain the overall health of the tree.

 The staff and tree arborist professional at Orleans Co.
 Tree Service hold the highest standards to their work ethic.
 We guarantee Quality Work, Quick Response and Reasonable Rates!
 Orleans Co.
 Tree Service has been serving all of Central, Virginia since 1998.
 Contact Us Today For Your FREE Estimate at 804-733-4225.